RokasJ162/final_project/README.md

 USE:
 Once you download files from this repo:

+Access location where you have downloaded the repo files:

+cd /where/you/downloaded/files/

 1. Put your weights and data

 - put your trained model (best.pt) inside models/ folder